-If you’re just beginning to learn about blockchain technology, it can seem quite complicated — especially with buzzwords like decentralized, mining, token, cryptocurrency, and smart contracts.
-But don’t let these words and concepts intimidate you because the basics of blockchain technology are pretty straightforward.
+If you’re just beginning to learn about blockchain technology, it can seem intimidatingly complicated — especially with buzzwords like “decentralized,” “mining,” “token,” “cryptocurrency,” and “smart contracts.”
+But don’t let these words and concepts scare you off, because the basics of blockchain technology are pretty straightforward.

-Keep reading (or watch the video below) for our easy-to-understand explanation of blockchain, followed by an in-depth look at what blockchain is, how it works, and the ways it can be used now and in the future.
+Here, we’ll walk you through a simple explanation of blockchain (that doesn’t rely on you already knowing the buzzwords), followed by an in-depth look at what blockchain is, how it works, and the ways it can be used now and in the future.

 A simple explanation of blockchain